-When you are in Asbury, you'll notice that it is more blue-collar than most other communities in America.
-36.80% of Asbury’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Asbury is a blue-collar town, with 36.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Asbury is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Asbury who work in office and administrative support (34.40%), maintenance occupations (5.20%), and management occupations (4.40%).

 Also of interest is that Asbury has more people living here who work in computers and math than 95% of the places in the US.